 BS in Biology

 This course of study will prepare you for further education in scientific graduate school programs and for professional schools, such as medicine, osteopathic medicine, dentistry, physical therapy and veterinary medicine, or for employment in the medical, biotechnological or environmental fields.
-The curriculum consists of a group of biology core courses, biology courses specific for a chosen concentration, and specific chemistry, mathematics, and physics courses.
-Biology majors have the option of specializing in one of the following three academic tracks (concentrations) after obtaining a solid foundation in basic biological principles:
+The curriculum consists of a group of biology core courses as well as strong foundational courses in chemistry, math, and physics.
+Once majors have fulfilled these requirements in the broad areas of biology, students are given the opportunity to tailor their upper level electives to suit their interests and career goals.
+The major is capstoned with an independent research project in which students work one-on-one with a faculty mentor either in the lab or through an internship in one of the health professions.

 Pre-health Joint Degree Programs